ChickenWithACrown/nexus-recon/SECURITY.md

 **Please report security vulnerabilities responsibly.**

-If you believe you've found a security vulnerability in Nexus Recon, please report it through one of these channels:
+If you believe you've found a security vulnerability in Nexus Recon, please report it through our [Discord Server](https://discord.gg/2ZuJDpDtsx) by messaging the moderators or posting in the #security channel.

-1. **GitHub Issues**: Open a new issue at [GitHub Issues](https://github.com/ChickenWithACrown/nexus-recon/issues/new/choose) and use the "Security Vulnerability" template
-2. **Discord**: Contact `ChickenWithACrown` directly on Discord

 Please do not disclose security-related issues publicly until they have been addressed.

+Our security team will acknowledge your report within 48 hours and work with you to resolve the issue.

 ### When to report a vulnerability?